hiten016/housing_prediction/README.md

 This project predicts house prices using machine learning and a web page.
 It is built with Python, trained using scikit-learn, and deployed using Heroku.

-##Implementation
-- Takes house details as input
-- Predicts the price of the house
-- Shows the result on a simple webpage

 ## Tools used

 - Python